- >Psychiatry Home

 Each session involves a concise presentation of the topic with ample opportunities for case discussion and consultation.
 Providers working in primary care and schools as well as behavioral health agencies are urged to connect and receive continuing education credit for their participation.

 This year we are offering 60-minute teleconferences on the first Wednesday, second Tuesday, third Wednesday, and fourth Thursday of each month from 12:00 P.M. to 1:00 P.M.

-New this year: most teleconferences will be offered via telephone and Adobe Connect.
-Please follow the instructions provided on the monthly announcements to connect in the way you choose.
+These teleconferences are via Adobe Connect and telephone.
+Please follow the instructions provided below (as well as in the monthly announcements) to connect in the way you choose.

 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of the University of New Mexico Office of Continuing Medical Education and the UNM Center for Rural & Community Behavioral Health.
 The UNM Office of Continuing Medical Education is accredited by the ACCME to provide continuing medical education for physician.

 The Office of Continuing Medical Education designates this live activity for a maximum of 1 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.